RebelGuy/chat-mate/readme.md

 If the string `--skip-studio` is included in the commit message, the Studio project will not be built, tested, or deployed.

 ## ChatMate admin channels
 External ChatMate channels are used to join streamers' chat rooms, listen for data, and perform moderation actions.
 They are linked to the registered user with username `chatmate`.
+ChatMate assumes that this registered user exists in the database.

 | Environment | Email | YouTube Name* | YouTube Channel ID | Twitch Name | Twitch App Name | Twitch App Client ID |
 | --- | --- | --- | --- | --- | --- | --- |